vincentdeng-veracode/verademo-github-app/README.md

 ## About

-Blab-a-Gag is a fairly siasdfadmple forum type application which allows:
+Blab-a-Gag is a fairly awefsiasdfadmple forum type application which allows:
  - users to post a one-liner joke
  - users to follow the jokes of other users or not (listen or ignore)
  - users to comment on other users messages (heckle)